Edelman and Fishman: Career

 Edelman and Fishman have collaborated on a number of educational works including Songsleuth, a musical to be performed by sixth graders for their classmates.
 Songsleuth was published in the Macmillan Publishing Educational Series, "Music and You" and a recording of the songs is part of the accompanying "Music and You" soundtrack on CBS Records, produced by Merrill Staton and Barbara Staton.
-With the success of Songsleuth, the pair was commissioned to write a new children's musical for the 1995 edition of "Music and You" entitled, Earthkids, the Musical, a musical that teaches children about environmental concerns and what they can do about them.
+With the success of Songsleuth, the pair was commissioned to write a new children's musical for the 1995 edition of "Music and You" titled, Earthkids, the Musical, a musical that teaches children about environmental concerns and what they can do about them.
 In addition to hundreds of school productions, Earthkids was produced in Nyack, New York, in 1996, under the direction of Rita Veri.

 Edelman and Fishman have also written and produced songs about hygiene, nutrition, and dental care for the national Headstart Program, sponsored by the Soap and Detergent Association, Weightwatchers, and Colgate-Palmolive, respectively.

 In 1989, they were commissioned by the Pittsburgh Playhouse Junior to write a musical version of Puss in Boots, for its Spring Season and serve as Artists In Residence prior to its debut.
 Puss 'n Boots, the Musical was subsequently produced in other regional and community theaters.
 The genesis of that commission was the Pittsburgh Playhouse's production of an earlier Edelman/Fishman children's musical, Rumpelstiltskin, originally produced in northern New Jersey by the Bergen County Players.

-Their other works include On The Air, a musical spoof of the Golden Age of Radio, co-written by Peter Palame, which first appeared Off-Broadway in 1984 with numerous subsequent theater productions; a musical based on Sidney Kingsley's landmark play, Dead End, also co-written with Peter Palame, first developed in the ASCAP Musical Theater Workshop that was chosen for a staged reading at the Dramatists Guild Musical Theater Workshop; and a musical about independent business people entitled, Entrepreneurs, written with Mel Friedman.
+Their other works include On The Air, a musical spoof of the Golden Age of Radio, co-written by Peter Palame, which first appeared Off-Broadway in 1984 with numerous subsequent theater productions; a musical about independent business people titled, Entrepreneurs, written with Mel Friedman; and a musical based on Sidney Kingsley's landmark play, Dead End, also co-written with Peter Palame, first developed in the ASCAP Musical Theater Workshop that was chosen for a staged reading at the Dramatists Guild Musical Theater Workshop.
+The multicast concept album of "Dead End the Musical" was produced in New York and Phoenix, and released on all streaming services in 2022.

 In 2004, they collaborated with Janice Cohen, the author of The Christmas Menorahs, How a Town Fought Hate to create the musical Nightlights, which recounted the true story of how people of all faiths and races came together in the town of Billings, Montana, in 1993 to successfully fight a group of haters threatening the town's tiny Jewish population and other minorities.
-Nightlights had its debut production at the Passage Theatre in Trenton, New Jersey, in 2005.
+Nightlights had its debut production at the Passage Theatre in Trenton, NJ, in 2005.